1. Home

-Before activating the 2FA, it’s needed to install a TOTP application to Your smartphone, for example Google Authenticator for IOS or Android.
+Activating two-factor email authentication requires installing a TOTP application to Your smartphone, for example Google Authenticator for IOS or Android first.

 2FA is activated only if the confirmation code is correct.

-After activating the 2FA, webmail will start asking the TOTP code besides the password.
+After activating email two-factor authentication webmail will start asking the TOTP code besides the password.
 Also, it’s not possible to use the old password anymore with IMAP, POP3 and SMTP.

 The TOTP code is a 6-digit number, which can be found from the TOTP application (Google Authenticator).
 The TOTP code changes continuously and every login it’s different.